Visit Oman

 Weather and Climate

-The optimal time to visit Oman is from November to mid-March, with average daytime temperatures around 25°C. May to August are the hottest months.
+The best time to visit Oman is from November to mid-March, with average daytime temperatures around 25°C. May to August are the hottest months.
 The Khareef, or rainy season, occurs from mid-June to late August in southern Oman, particularly in Dhofar.

 Dining and Drinking